BlockScience/SCF-GML-Contributions/GM-01/README.md

 4) Description for simulations (or reference implementation, for example in python)

 ##### Status: Implemented
-Add Description for the Implemented Status.
-A GM that is Implemented is moved into the GML.
+A GM that is `Implemented` is moved into the GML.
 It is ready for use and further iterations by others: the public should be able to explore the GM and it should have a reference implementation available.

 #### Category
 A GM can have multiple categories.
 We define a first set of categories, but expect these to be changed and added to according to the expectations of the community that uses and maintains these GMs.